Mino260806/MessengerPro/README.md

 # MessengerPro
-An Xposed module which extends Facebook Messenger with a bunch of exciting features A no root apk is also available
+An Xposed module which extends Facebook Messenger with a bunch of exciting features.

+A no root apk is also available.

 ## Warning
 This module is still in alpha phase, so you will most likely encounter bugs.
 Please open a github issue if you do.